markopolo123/markdown-cv/index.md

 Leading a team of four platform engineers and supporting a vision to build world class sports data company.

-*highlights*
+*Highlights*

 * Evolving from a DevOps team to a platform engineering team.
 * Optimising our platforms, working in a cross functional team on moving from json/b64 to GRPC for data transfer on our AI clusters
-* Worked to recreate and evolve the company's engineering management culture.
+* Worked to recreate and evolve the company's engineering management culture
+* Cost and performance optimisation across our cloud platforms
+* Building a self service capability for our developers and engineers

-Technologies: ArgoCD, Argo Workflows, GitHub Actions, Python, Kubernetes, Knative, Kserve, AWS, GCP, Terraform, Okta
+Technologies: ArgoCD, Argo Workflows, GitHub Actions, Python, Kubernetes, Knative, Kserve, AWS, GCP, Terraform, Atlantis, Okta & Auth0

  `2020-10-05 - 2022-06-20`